 For most people, a combination of tours and tastings is the perfect way to sample the Kentucky Bourbon Trail.

-We have visited the Kentucky Bourbon Trail twice.
-Spread out over two separate trips, it took us seven days to visit seventeen distilleries (one more distillery has been added since our visit in November 2019), doing a combination of tours and tastings.
+So far, we have visited the Kentucky Bourbon Trail twice.
+Spread out over two separate trips, it took us seven days to visit seventeen distilleries (Wilderness Trail was added to the Kentucky Bourbon Trail since our visit in November 2019), doing a combination of tours and tastings.
 Honestly, the tours do get repetitive, as they all take you through the distillation process.
 Plus, there is more to see and do in this part of Kentucky, with scenic drives, great towns to visit, and restaurants to try.

 Planning Your Itinerary

-The distilleries are grouped together in four general areas.
-There are six distilleries in Louisville (seven if you count the Jim Beam Urban Stillhouse), five located in and around Lexington, one in Danville, five in and around Bardstown, and one in Owensboro.
+The distilleries are grouped in several general areas.
+For the main distilleries on the Kentucky Bourbon Trail, there are six distilleries in Louisville (seven if you count the Jim Beam Urban Stillhouse), five located in and around Lexington, one in Danville, five in and around Bardstown, and one in Owensboro.

 If you are doing this over a long weekend, plan on spending one day in each area.
 In one day, it is possible to do three to four tours and/or tastings.